Gottox/node-pdfutils/README.md

  * __label__: label of this page or null if no label was defined.
  * __asSVG(opts)__: returns an instance of PageJob described below, opts is an optional argument with an Object with the following optional fields:
-   * _maxWidth_: maximal width of the resulting SVG in pt.
+   * _maxWidth_: maximal width of the resulting SVG in px.
-   * _minWidth_: minimal width of the resulting SVG in pt.
+   * _minWidth_: minimal width of the resulting SVG in px.
-   * _maxHeight_: maximal height of the resulting SVG in pt.
+   * _maxHeight_: maximal height of the resulting SVG in px.
-   * _minHeight_: minimal height of the resulting SVG in pt.
+   * _minHeight_: minimal height of the resulting SVG in px.
-   * _width_: the width of the resulting SVG in pt.
+   * _width_: the width of the resulting SVG in px.
 Overwrites minWidth and maxWidth.
-   * _height_: the height of the resulting SVG in pt.
+   * _height_: the height of the resulting SVG in px.
 Overwrites minHeight and maxHeight.
  * __asPNG(opts)__: returns an instance of PageJob described below, opts is an optional argument with an Object with the following optional fields: